• Skip to primary navigation

 Notes

-• This chutney is not spicy as it looks the bright red color is because of kashmiri red chillies.
+• This chutney is not spicy as it looks.
+The bright red color is because of kashmiri red chilies.
 You can trust as my 6 year old who runs miles away to spicy food loves this chutney as a spread for dosa.

-• Using kashmiri red chillies not only gives bright red color also reduces spice level.
+• Using kashmiri red chilies not only gives bright red color also reduces spice level.

 • You can use smaller variety of garlic too called as malai poondu in that case use 15 nos garlic.
 Mine was quite big so I used 10.